 - a. how you will deliver the events and your track record managing similar projects.
-Include whether this is a new project or an expansion of existing business as usual activities - b. your access to personnel with the right expertise and experience, including management and technical staff - c. your access, or future access to, any infrastructure, capital equipment and technology.
+Include whether this is a new project or an expansion of existing business as usual activities - b. your access to personnel with the right expertise and experience, including management and technical staff - c. your access, or future access to, any infrastructure, capital equipment and technology - d. how your partnerships and linkages with relevant stakeholders will work together to achieve your project outcomes.

-6.3.
-Assessment criterion 3
+6.3 Assessment criterion 3

-Impact of grant funding on your project (25 points)
+Impact of grant funding (20 points)

-You should demonstrate this through identifying:
+You should demonstrate this through describing:

-- a. how the grant will impact the project in terms of size and timing - b. total cost of the project including justification of any in-kind contributions.
-This should include a justification of how you calculated the dollar value of any in-kind contributions c. the nature of any contributions from proposed partnerships.
+- a. how the grant will impact the scale, reach, timing and lasting value of your project on the audience, including ongoing development of STEM knowledge and skills through inquiry based learning - b. total cost of the project including justification of any in-kind contributions.
+This should include a justification of how you calculated the dollar value of any in-kind contributions - c. the nature of any cash and/or in-kind contributions from proposed partnerships.

-7. How to apply
+7 How to apply